Learn how candidates are elected in Louisiana in the open primary system.

 Learn how candidates are certified to office in Louisiana.

-All statewide and local candidates in Louisiana are elected by majority vote.
+Most candidates in Louisiana are elected by majority vote in an open primary (jungle primary) system.
 A majority vote is one more than 50% of the total votes cast for that office.
 When one candidate is to be elected, a candidate who receives a majority of the votes cast for an office in a primary election is elected.
-If no candidate receives a majority, the top two candidates who receive the most votes advance to the general election.
+If no candidate receives a majority, the top two candidates who receive the most votes advance to the general election, regardless of party affiliation.

 Example: If Candidate A received 3,617 votes and the number of votes for Candidate B (892), Candidate C (996) and Candidate D (747) = 2,635 then Candidate A has received a majority vote.